forgiveness

 To forgive is to break relationship with that moment of pain.

-Then that moment of pain then is no longer a stronghold.
+Then that moment of pain is no longer a stronghold and we can be truly free.

 forgiveness is freedom